DETAILED ACTION

 The above claims comprise the following additional elements:

-In Claim 1: a processor implemented method (preamble); receiving, via one or more hardware processors, a target spectrum of a target object for performing an optimal spectrum matching with a reference spectrum, wherein the target spectrum comprises a first set of primitives and the reference spectrum comprises a second set of primitives represented in a two-dimensional space;
+In Claim 1: a processor implemented method of spectrum matching for hyperspectral and multispectral data (preamble); receiving, via one or more hardware processors, a target spectrum of a target object for performing an optimal spectrum matching with a reference spectrum, wherein the target spectrum comprises a first set of primitives and the reference spectrum comprises a second set of primitives represented in a two-dimensional space;

-In Claim 7: a system (preamble); one or more communication interfaces; one or more hardware processors coupled to the memory via the one or more communication interfaces, wherein the one or more hardware processors are configured by the instructions; receiving, via one or more hardware processors, a target spectrum of a target object for performing an optimal spectrum matching with a reference spectrum, wherein the target spectrum comprises a first set of primitives and the reference spectrum comprises a second set of primitives represented in a two-dimensional space; and
+In Claim 7: a system of spectrum matching for hyperspectral and multispectral data (preamble); one or more communication interfaces; one or more hardware processors coupled to the memory via the one or more communication interfaces, wherein the one or more hardware processors are configured by the instructions; receiving, via one or more hardware processors, a target spectrum of a target object for performing an optimal spectrum matching with a reference spectrum, wherein the target spectrum comprises a first set of primitives and the reference spectrum comprises a second set of primitives represented in a two-dimensional space; and

 In Claim 13: one or more non-transitory machine-readable information storage mediums comprising one or more instructions which when executed by one or more hardware processors (preamble); receiving, via one or more hardware processors, a target spectrum of a target object for performing an optimal spectrum matching with a reference spectrum, wherein the target spectrum comprises a first set of primitives and the reference spectrum comprises a second set of primitives represented in a two-dimensional space.

-The generically recited a processor implemented method, system, memory, and one or more non-transitory machine-readable information storage mediums comprising one or more instructions which when executed by one or more hardware processors are high level generality to perform the abstract idea addressed above (see MPEP 2106.05(g)).
+The generically recited a processor, system, memory, and one or more non-transitory machine-readable information storage mediums comprising one or more instructions which when executed by one or more hardware processors are high level generality to perform the abstract idea addressed above (see MPEP 2106.05(g)).
+Further, the additional element of “a processor implemented method of spectrum matching for hyperspectral and multispectral data” and “a system of spectrum matching for hyperspectral and multispectral data” are preamble statements reciting purpose or intended use (See MPEP 2111.02)(II)).
 The additional element of “receiving, via one or more hardware processors, a target spectrum of a target object for performing an optimal spectrum matching with a reference spectrum, wherein the target spectrum comprises a first set of primitives and the reference spectrum comprises a second set of primitives represented in a two-dimensional space” is insignificant (data gathering) extra-solution activity that cannot reasonably integrate the judicial exception into a practical application (see MPEP 2106.05(g)).
 This additional limitation is merely data gathering or receiving data necessary to perform the abstract idea (i.e., the mathematical calculations).

 Regarding claims 2, 8, and 14,

-The additional element of “the target spectrum and the reference spectrum are at least one of a hyperspectral spectrum or a multispectral spectrum” is well-understood, routine, and conventional in the relevant based on the prior art of record (page 4, lines 14-15, page 9, lines 24-25 of Yao; page 8, lines 21-41 of Lu et al. (CN 112418057 A)).
+The additional element of “the target spectrum and the reference spectrum are at least one of a hyperspectral spectrum or a multispectral spectrum” is well-understood, routine, and conventional in the relevant based on the prior art of record (page 4, lines 14-15, page 9, lines 24-25 of Yao; page 8, lines 21-41 of Lu et al. (CN 112418057 A)) or further describe the abstract idea of the target spectrum and the reference spectrum.

 Regarding claims 3, 9, and 15,